 |Voice||Male and female, live|

-The channel marker was first heard on 4524 kHz in July 2015.
+The network had previously used 4524 kHz, where the channel marker was first heard in July 2015.
 It disappeared later that year, only to return on the same frequency nearly two years later, on April 11, 2017.
-On April 4, 2018, it moved to 4182 kHz.
-Since then, on several instances, it temporarily moved to different frequencies, for a few days before returning to 4182 kHz.
+On April 4, 2018, the frequency was changed to the current 4182 kHz.
+Since then, it has temporarily moved to different frequencies, only to return to 4182 kHz:

 - From July 26 to 30, 2018, it transmitted on 4593 kHz.